gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!--
 ### Example new and noteworthy
 -->
-### Location of deprecation warning in build file is shown
+### Origin of deprecation warning within build script is rendered on command line

 For each deprecation warning Gradle now prints its location in the build file to the console.
-When passing `-s` or `-S` as a command line option to Gradle then the whole stack trace is printed out.
+When passing the command line option `-s` or `-S` to Gradle then the whole stack trace is printed out.
-This should make it much easier to spot and fix those warnings.
+The improved log message should make it much easier to spot and fix those warnings.

 ### The Wrapper can now use HTTP Basic Authentication to download distributions